Cantara/maven-infrastructure/zulu8/README.md

 http://www.azul.com/zulu

-This is a stripped down docker image with the Zulu Open JDK 9 early preview using the Alpine Linux distribution so it is one of the smallest JDK9 Docker distributions in the world.
+This is a stripped down docker image with the Zulu Open JDK 8 TCK iverified dirstribution using the Alpine Linux distribution so it is one of the smallest JDK8 Docker distributions in the world.

 ```